benjamingreenberg/firebase-email-template-system/README.md

 + emailFromAddress
 + emailFromName
 + emailSubject
-+ sendGridApiKey (only if it isn't set in config.js)
++ sendGridApiKey (if not set in config.js)

+The system assumes that the template contains an HTML version of the email.
+It will create a plain-text version, and send a multi-part email with both.
+It will respond with ```true``` if the email was sent successfully, or ```false``` otherwise.

 ### VSCode Rest Client Extension